txlibre/fundraiser-tools/README.md

 This repository contains the following directories and files:

 - `Dockerfile`: instructions to create the Docker-based sandboxed execution environment.
 A Docker environment increases safety and stability, and allows the user to avoid installing dependencies or configuring an environment.
-- `gen-signatures.sh`: Bash script that improves usability and security by interactively asking the user for inputs while running the `pykeychecker` tool.
+- `gen-signature.sh`: Bash script that improves usability and security by interactively asking the user for inputs while running the `pykeychecker` tool.
 - `pykeychecker`: written in Python, this is an extended version (you can verify the [4 diffs](https://github.com/tezos/fundraiser-tools/compare/master...tzlibre:master?diff=split&name=master]#diff-e6c8e5e03826917a611ce5c5e23626fc)) of the broken DLS [`fundraiser-tools`](https://github.com/tezos/fundraiser-tools) which it also fixes.
 This is the only part of the code that interacts with private and sensible data.
-It then generates signatures for the declaration and for your Ethereum address.
+It then generates the signature for your Ethereum address.

 ## Signature generation